Object: Portrait of William John Main and a young woman

 |Credit line||Purchased 1998 with New Zealand Lottery Grants Board funds|

-Portrait of William John Main, service number 42762, and an unidentified woman.
+Portrait of William John Main, service number 42762, and a young woman.

 William was born in Helensville in 1895.
 When he attested for military service on 1 November 1916 he was living in Wellington and working for New Zealand Railways as a Cadet.
 He was single, and named Helen who lived in Remuera, Auckland, as his next of kin.